githubsttar/CV/README.md

 #### Leadership - President of Student Union

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.
+As president of the student union, I was responsible for Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

 - Experience